Azure/bicep-types-az/generated/maintenance/microsoft.maintenance/2021-09-01-preview/types.md

 ### Properties
 * **parameters**: [TaskPropertiesParameters](#taskpropertiesparameters): Gets or sets the parameters of the task.
 * **source**: string: Gets or sets the name of the runbook.
-* **taskScope**: 'Global' | 'Resource': Global Task execute once when schedule trigger.
+* **taskScope**: 'Global' | 'Resource' | string: Global Task execute once when schedule trigger.
 Resource task execute for each VM.

 ## TaskPropertiesParameters
 ### Properties